hfiref0x/VBoxHardenedLoader/Binary/install.md

 Now important part.
 Select script to work with it next depending on your VM configuration.

-hidevm_ahci script is for VM with SATA/AHCI controller and classical BIOS hidevm_ide script is for VM with IDE controller and classical BIOS hidevm_efiahci script is for VM with SATA/AHCI controller and EFI hidevm_efiide script is for VM with IDE controller and EFI
+> hidevm_ahci is for VM with SATA/AHCI controller and classical BIOS

+> hidevm_ide is for VM with IDE controller and classical BIOS

+> hidevm_efiahci is for VM with SATA/AHCI controller and EFI

+> hidevm_efiide is for VM with IDE controller and EFI

 If you plan to use EFI VM see "Appendix: Using EFI VM" before doing any further steps.